StorytellerCZ/meteor-ssl/README.md

 openssl req -new -x509 -key localhost.key -out localhost.cert -days 3650 -subj /CN=localhost
 ```

-_If you want to use a host other than localhost then replace every reference to “localhost” above witb your custom
+_If you want to use a host other than localhost then replace every reference to “localhost” above with your custom
 domain_.

 ```sh